ops-gaurav/es6-scaffolder/README.md

 * NodeJS - Express - Angular Scaffold with ES6
 * Angular2 - Webpack - Typescript Scaffold
 * React - Webpack Scaffold

-> Now support for Angular 2 with webpack you can respective documentations in the cloned scaffolds README.md files